 The name Kragga Kamma is of Khoikhoi origin and stems from the Gonoqua tribe.
 Its earliest form it was called // Kraxa/kamma (// kara – meaning pebbles in the river and kamma being a corruption of the Khoi word // gami – meaning water).
 It is also surmised that it might have meant “fresh” or “sweet” water, comparing the valuable fresh water lake in the area with the salt pans some distance away.

 The fact that water was to be found at a given locality was of utmost importance in a country where it was so sparsely distributed.
 In the 1700’s the whole area between the Van Staden’s River and the headwaters of the Baakens River was known as “Kragga Kamma” (now restricted to the land between Surrey Hills and Kabega).
-A number of travellers passed through Kragga Kamma e.g. Beutler (1752) -“Cracha Camma”; the Swedes Thunberg (1773), and Sparrman (1775) who mentions “ passing through several dales or bogs of different sizes… just south of Kraggakamma”; governors Swellengrebel (1776) – “Kraggakamma”; Van Plettenberg (1778), Paterson (1779) – “Krakakamma”; and Sir John Barrow (1797).
+A number of travellers passed through Kragga Kamma e.g. Beutler (1752) -“Cracha Camma”; the Swedes Thunberg (1773), and Sparrman (1775) who mentions “passing through several dales or bogs of different sizes just south of Kraggakamma”; Swellengrebel (1776) – “Kraggakamma”; and governors Van Plettenberg (1778), Paterson (1779) – “Krakakamma”; and Sir John Barrow (1797).
 The area was described as an excellent extent of land between the Van Staden’s and Swartkops Rivers.

 The route followed by the travellers was along a line from the Gamtoos River, through the Van Staden’s River to the ‘seashore”, there being no settlement at Port Elizabeth at that time.
 Fort Frederick was built by the British in 1799.
-As early as 1790 it is recorded that farms in existence in the area included those of Cornelius Kok at Kragga Kamma and Adolf Landman and Theunis Botha at Buffelsfontein.
+Kragga Kamma, “sweet water” was occupied as a farm as early as 1776.
+By 1790 it is recorded that farms in existence in the area included those of Cornelius Kok at Kragga Kamma and Adolf Landman and Theunis Botha at Buffelsfontein.

 The ‘farms’ in the district were subject to invasions and Van Reenen in his journal gives a list of 470 farms from the Langkloof and Gamtoos River to the Swartkops River that were “burnt, destroyed and deserted”.
 A band of Xhosa reputedly invaded the Kragga Kamma area during The War of the Axe in 1846.
 Well-known botanist, William John Burchell’s field notes recorded finding interesting specimens at “Krakakamma” – near the farm-house in 31/1/1814”.
 This was the property of Daniel Potgieter, just beyond Van Staden’s River.
 After 1814 travellers no longer mentioned Kraggakamma, as Port Elizabeth and Uitenhage had become developed towns and it was not a point of reference.